ProPhycient5/the-dom-challenge/README.md

 # The DOM Challenge

 Devkode is coming up with a weekly hackathon, **#TheDOMChallenge** <br />
+*It is the best way of being always grounded and close to fundamental skill set of Frontend Web devlopment domain.* <br>
 It's a 60-90 minutes online weekly challenge related to frontend development consisting of industrial level machine round questions.